yochaigal/intotheodd/_posts/hacks/2020-09-07-weird-north.md

 genre: sword and sorcery
 cost: "$6"
 summary: A picaresque, sword & sorcery RPG.
-subtext1: "WEIRD NORTH is a role-playing game for one referee and a handful of players."
+subtext1: "Weird North is a role-playing game for one referee and a handful of players."
 subtext2: "Players take control of wandering sellswords and adventurers, exploring a huge and curious world in order to claim great wealth, expand their renown, and achieve personal goals."
 subtext3: "Submitted as part of #Eclectic BastionJam."
 subtext4: